GitbookIO/bumper/README.md

     -h, --help        output usage information
     -V, --version     output the version number
-    -d, --dir <path>  directory of the Node module (default './') -confirm          do not ask for confirmation
+    -d, --dir <path>  directory of the Node module (default './') --no-confirm      do not ask for confirmation
     -c, --commit      make a commit and tag with version -p, --push        push commit and tag to remote